Gillies Plains Community Garden

 Evaluation of the Stronger Families and Communities Strategy

 Gillies Plains Community Garden, A Case Study, June 2004By Mr Brad Astbury and Dr Patricia Rogers, RMIT University Circle

-The case study describes how the project was developed and implemented, its shortterm outcomes, and the potential for further outcomes through further use of the capacity developed in the program.
-It analyzes the factors that are seen to have been important in its success, including significant time and attention to planning and consultation, appropriate physical location, the development of effective partnerships, and building onprevious developments.
+The case study describes how the project was developed and implemented, its short-term outcomes, and the potential for further outcomes through further use of the capacity developed in the program.
+It analyzes the factors that have been important in its success, including significant time and attention to planning and consultation, appropriate physical location, the development of effective partnerships, and building on previous developments.

-The case study also analyses the contribution of the Strategy to the observed outcome.
+The case study also analyses the strategy’s contribution to the observed outcome.
 In projects such as these involving multiple activities and funders, support from the Strategy (through funding and assistance during project development and implementation) has been a necessary component, and effective in combination with others’ efforts.

 A garden provides a useful metaphor for other capacity-building projects.
 Successful gardens and projects require thorough preparation and durable infrastructure.
 Once the initial construction has been completed, it creates opportunities for a range of new activities and involvements.